 - In AT, for instance, based on the national law implementing Art.
 3 of the BCRD, access to passive PI (ducts, dark fiber) is imposed through case-by-case decisions.
-In the same vein, cost orientation is embedded as a principle. - In LV, symmetric access to ducts was adopted under the European telecommunications framework since 2014. - In FI, according to the Act on shared construction (the national implementation of the BCRD), the communications and electricity network operators, as well as water supply and transport network operators, are obliged to give access to their PI on fair and reasonable terms at the written request of another network operator. - CZ has in place symmetric regulation stemming from BCRD, the scope of obligations being based on fair, reasonable and non-discriminatory terms and access conditions, including as regards pricing.
+In the same vein, cost orientation is embedded as a principle. - In LV, symmetric access to ducts was adopted under the European • telecommunications framework since 2014. - In FI, according to the Act on shared construction (the national implementation of the BCRD), the communications and electricity network operators, as well as water supply and transport network operators, are obliged to give access to their PI on fair and reasonable terms at the written request of another network operator. - CZ has in place symmetric regulation stemming from BCRD, the scope of obligations • being based on fair, reasonable and non-discriminatory terms and access conditions, including as regards pricing.
 In case of disputes, the price must be cost-oriented, taking into account the business plan of the regulated entity. - In SE, PIA is imposed only under BCRD and its implementation in national law.
-So far, no case concerning the level of access prices was brought forward. - In ES, CNMC adopted a decision in 2009 that held that the first operator deploying the fiber local access segment within a building75 had to make it available to third parties at reasonable prices.
+So far, no case concerning the level of access prices was brought forward. - In ES, CNMC adopted a decision in 2009 that held that the first operator deploying the • fiber local access segment within a building had to make it available to third parties at reasonable prices.
 Besides access and price control (reasonable prices) obligations, the measures contained specificities on transparency.
 The decision was adopted based on the national law provisions, that were similar but not identical to the current Art.
-61 EECC. - For DE, it was reported that the dispute settlement body solves disputes as per the provisions of the national law stemming from the BCRD implementation, which may involve different procedural measures: - o for determining the shared use of public supply and telco networks including the charges for shared use (section 138 TKG76),
+61 EECC. - For DE, it was reported that the dispute settlement body solves disputes as per the provisions of the national law stemming from the BCRD implementation, which may involve different procedural measures:

-72 Please note that BEREC's question made reference to Art.
+&lt;sup>72 Please note that BEREC's question made reference to Art.
 61 in general and not to a specific paragraph of it.
 Therefore, at times, it cannot be fully inferred whether the basis was Art.
 61 paragraphs (1) and (2) or paragraph (3) specifically addressing the access to in-house wiring.

-73 Not necessarily with reference to in-house wiring and cables (Art.
+Not necessarily with reference to in-house wiring and cables (Art.
 61(3)).

-74 This other regime was typically related to the BCRD or the national law preceding the BCRD in certain countries.
+&lt;sup>74 This other regime was typically related to the BCRD or the national law preceding the BCRD in certain countries.
 However, those national laws had similar goals as the BCRD.